mishka-group/mishka_installer/README.md

 The `Hook` module manages a large part of this part, and the developer of the external plugin usually does not need it much.
 Still, this part creates a `state` on RAM for each plugin that is activated in a specific event and a dynamic supervisor for it.
 This allows us in case of an error in each plugin; the other plugins in the different events face no errors, and the system will try to restart with various strategies.
 It should be noted for more stability and data storage after registering a plugin in the system; This section also maintains a backup copy of the database and strategies for recall in the event in case of an error.
 But to speed up the calling of each plugin, the website always uses `state`.

+---

+## Managing removal and installation of Elixir plugins without `downtime`

+Through the use of event management, you are able to convert any portion of your program into a standalone event based on the specific requirements of the strategy, and you are also able to activate an endless number of modules or plugins for each event.
+However, if you do not perform installation at runtime, you will need to ensure that you call all of the necessary plugins in addition to the primary source when you start the software.
+One example of this would be installing an Elixir library in the `mix.exs` file.

+By utilizing this capability, you will be able to add your program to the system and manage it after adding it, even if your software is already operating.
+The following are examples of management facilities that may be included:

+1. Register a plugin for a specified event
+2. Activate the plugin for the installation
+3. Put an end to the installation of plugins
+4. Resetting the configuration plugin used during installation
+5. Uninstall the currently active plugin.
+6. Manage the plugin's requirements after they have been installed.
+7. Keeping an eye on the graphic panel and demonstrating it to the site managers

+And there are other scenarios that are known as APIs or Hooks to the software developer and management, and making use of them is a pretty straightforward process.
+It is important to note that this capability does not involve Erlang's hot coding and that it can only be used to install an Elixir library.
+Additionally, it is still in the process of being developed and is now in an experimental stage.
+If you use the software, you need to make sure you have a backup of it.
+At the moment, it is merely in the testing phase of its development, which consists of trial and error.

+> **To use this section, please read the documentation of this library**

+---

 ## Installing the library:
 ---
 It should be noted that this library must be installed in two parts of the plugin and the software that wants to display the plugins, and due to its small dependencies, it does not cause any problems.
 To install, just add this library to your "mix.exs" in the "deps" function as follows: